-Instead of using precision gears and mechanisms to keep time accurately, a quartz watch uses an actual piece of quartz crystal to keep time.
+Instead of using precision gears and mechanisms to keep time accurately, a quartz watch such as the ones manufactured by Nordgreen uses an actual piece of quartz crystal to keep time.

 This is done by sending an electric current through the crystal, causing it to pulsate.
 The frequency of the vibration is translated by a circuit into a small motor that powers the hands.

 Quartz movement watches are some of the most accurate watches available, although they do require a new battery from time to time.